PUP Open University System

 The Polytechnic University of the Philippines Open University System is the nontraditional/distance studies unit of the Polytechnic University of the Philippines.
 It began with the offering of non-degree (technical-vocational) courses in 1970s and was formally established in 1990, making it the first open learning institution in the country.
 It is one of the only two open learning institutions in the Philippines recognized by the UNESCO Asia Pacific Knowledge Base on Open and Distance Learning.

 The PUP Open University was established to provide education opportunities to individuals aspiring for higher education and improved qualifications but were unable to take advantage of traditional modes of education because of personal and professional obligations.
 It is also known as the "Pamantasang Bayan," literally translating as "Nation's University" in Filipino.

+The students under the PUP OU program are not required to physically attend classes in a traditional classroom setting, or set foot on the campus.
+Instead, they can get the education they want wherever it is most convenient and conducive on their educational activities.

 Academics

 Institutes and center

 PUP Open University consists of three units: Institute of Open and Distance Education/Transnational Education, Institute of Non-Traditional Studies Program and ETEEAP, and the Center of Professional and Continuing Studies, under which the Nontraditional Study Program and Expanded Tertiary Education Equivalency and Accreditation Program are under.